Autism Spectrum Therapy

-The length of this process depends greatly on presenting issues and your long-term goals, but our aim as therapists is to ultimately work ourselves out of a job.
+The length of this process depends greatly on presenting issues and your long-term goals, but our aim is to ultimately work ourselves out of a job.
 Therefore, once you feel like your goals for therapy have been met, we can begin to taper our sessions.
 This is meant to be a collaborative process for you and your family, so we will work together to create a treatment plan that feels effective and manageable.

 Can you come to the school or home environment to provide therapy?

 We offer off-site visits within the greater Denver Metro area and HIPAA-compliant telehealth services by request.
-Meeting outside of the therapeutic environment gives you and/or your child a chance to practice applying skills, which is an important aspect of therapy for the autism community.
+Meeting outside of the therapeutic office environment gives you and/or your child a chance to practice applying skills, which is an important aspect of therapy for the autism community.
 By reinforcing these skills in the natural environment, you and/or your child can build the foundation for the generalization of new behaviors.

 Autism Blog Posts:

 Social anxiety casts a wide net.
 It’s a type of anxiety that can practically paralyze you in social situations or even make you fearful when you think about social settings.
 But, for people living with autism, ADHD, and/or another form of neurodivergence, social anxiety can feel even more overwhelming.
 Unfortunately, anxiety is fairly common in